 Each concert will start at 22.30hrs.
-The gates to the park open at 21.00hrs and there are two bars onsite.
+The gates to the park open at 21.00hrs and there’s a bar with snacks onsite.

 Other Useful Information

 Getting to Velez: Couldn’t be easier.
 If you’re coming from Nerja or Malaga, the Friday afternoon/evening bus times that align with the concerts are as follows:

 - From Nerja to Velez: 16.15hrs (journey time: approx. 45 minutes)

 - From Malaga to Velez: 18.05hrs, 18.35hrs, 19.05hrs and 19.35hrs (journey time: approx. 1 hr 15 minutes)

 The nearest parking from the venue is:

 - Under the Mercado de San Francisco – on Calle Arroyo San Francisco

 - On the hill leading up to the venue itself – Ermita de Los Remedios